VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 ### Database: PostgreSQL.
 With a twist

-The backbone of this architecture is the immutable, append-only data store representing every single mutation to the data on the platform in order to ensure full replayability and traceability.
+The backbone of this architecture is the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) architecture based on immutable, append-only data store representing every single mutation to the data on the platform in order to ensure full replayability and traceability.
 How can we do this with PostgreSQL?

 Easy.
 Revoke UPDATE and DELETE privileges!